436F6E6E6F72/Project3/readme.txt

 Order of growth of running time:

-N^2 + N
+N^2

-The function uses two nested for loops that grow at a rate of N where N is the length of the puzzle’s sides.
+The function uses two nested for loops that grow at a rate of sqrt(N) where N is the number of total slots.
 Within the inner most loop there is another for loop that will iterate the number of spaces that the function has evaluated to that point.